3. Raw data processing#

 Several common strategies are used for cell barcode identification and correction.

-• Correction against a known list of potential barcodes: Certain chemistries, such as 10x Chromium, draw CBs from a known pool of potential barcode sequences.
-Thus, the set of barcodes observed in any sample is expected to be a subset of this known list, often called a “whitelist”, “permit list”, or “pass list”.
-In this case, a common strategy is to assume each barcode that exactly matches some element from the known list is correct and for all other barcodes to be correct against the known list of barcodes (i.e., to find barcodes from the permit list that are some small Hamming distance or edit distance away from the observed barcodes).
-This approach leverages the known permit list to allow efficient correction of many barcodes that have been potentially corrupted.
-However, one difficulty with this approach is that a given corrupted barcode may have multiple possible corrections in the permit list (i.e., its correction may be ambiguous).
-In fact, if one considers a barcode that is taken from the 10x Chromium v3 permit list and mutated at a single position to a barcode not in the list, there is a \(\sim 81\%\) chance that it sits at Hamming distance \(1\) from two or more barcodes in the permit list.
-The probability of such collisions can be reduced by only considering correcting against barcodes from the known permit list, which, themselves, occur exactly in the given sample (or even only those that occur exactly in the given sample above some nominal frequency threshold).
+Any barcode not in the list is corrected by finding the closest match from the permit list, typically using Hamming distance or edit distance.
+This strategy allows for efficient barcode correction but has limitations.
+If a corrupted barcode closely resembles multiple barcodes in the permit list, its correction becomes ambiguous.
+For example, for a barcode taken from the 10x Chromium v3 permit list and mutated at a single position to a barcode not in the list, there is an \(\sim 81\%\) probability that it sits at hamming distance \(1\) from two or more barcodes in the permit list.
+The probability of such collisions can be reduced by considering correcting only against barcodes from the known permit list, which, themselves, occur exactly in the given sample (or even only those that occur exactly in the given sample above some nominal frequency threshold).
 Also, information such as the base quality at the “corrected” position can be used to potentially break ties in the case of ambiguous corrections.
 Yet, as the number of assayed cells increases, insufficient sequence diversity in the set of potential cell barcodes increases the frequency of ambiguous corrections, and reads tagged with barcodes having ambiguous corrections are most commonly discarded.

-• Filtering and correction based on an expected cell count provided by the user: These approaches seek to estimate a robust list of high-quality or present barcodes in the cases where the CB frequency distribution may not have a clear knee or exhibit bimodality due to technical artifacts.
+Filtering and correction based on an expected cell count: When barcode frequency distributions lack a clear knee or show bimodal patterns due to technical artifacts, barcode correction can be guided by a user-provided expected cell count.
 In such an approach, the user provides an estimate of the expected number of assayed cells.
 Then, the barcodes are ordered by descending frequency, the frequency \(f\) at a robust quantile index near the expected cell count is obtained, and all cells having a frequency within a small constant fraction of \(f\) (e.g., \(\ge \frac{f}{10}\)) are considered as valid barcodes.
 Again, the remaining barcodes are corrected against this valid list by attempting to correct uniquely to one of these valid barcodes based on sequence similarity.

 3.4.
 UMI resolution#